 QA & Dev teams should preferably be in different locations

-The leg work includes, understanding thoroughly, how your users perceive the quality of an application from start to end, the entire experience.
+The leg work includes understanding thoroughly, how your users perceive the quality of an application from start to end, the entire experience.

-No waiting till the end and running a test with the hope for minimal number of bugs
+No waiting till the end and running a test with the hope for a minimal number of bugs

 Avoid collecting a heaping number of bugs to solve at the end.